Cyace84/DeNS/docs/src/pages/guides/working_with_ever_name.md

 npm install everscale-inpage-provider
 ```

-Then, you can set up the `provider` and obtain a reference to the DeNS registry:
+Then, you can set up the `provider` and obtain a reference to the Ever Name registry:

 ```javascript
 import { ProviderRpcClient } from "everscale-inpage-provider";